Last Updated on November 17, 2022 by Lori Geurin

 And, when you do eat, you’re more likely to be mindful of what you’re eating and make healthier choices.

-So, if you’re looking to lose weight, intermittent fasting is a great option.
+So, intermittent fasting is a great option if you want to lose weight.
 Just remember that intermittent fasting is not a diet—it’s simply an eating pattern.
-That means you can eat the foods you love, as long as you do it within the eating window that intermittent fasting prescribes.
+That means you can eat the foods you love if you do it within the eating window that intermittent fasting prescribes.

 Find out how intermittent fasting eliminated my hypoglycemia symptoms for good!